ZhgChg.Li

 //...

-// Find the total position in the returned JSON from the report, parseInt converts the string to INT format
+// Find the total position in the report's returned JSON, parseInt converts the string to an INT number format

 // .toLocaleString() -> formats the number, 123456 -> 123,456